sholden3/aiorchestration/docs/migration-reports/recovery_complete_report.md

 ## Executive Summary

 Successfully recovered ALL missing modules and replaced all placeholder implementations with real code from zip1 archive.
-The ai-assistant backend is now complete with all required dependencies.
+The apps/api backend is now complete with all required dependencies.

 ## Recovery Actions Completed